quicwg/base-drafts/draft-ietf-quic-transport.md

 incoming data is being discarded on receipt at application request.
 This signals a peer to abruptly terminate transmission on a stream.

+Receipt of a STOP_SENDING frame is only valid for a send stream that exists and is not in the Open state (see {{stream-send-states}}).
+Receiving a STOP_SENDING frame for a send stream that is Open or non-existent MUST be treated as a connection error of type PROTOCOL_VIOLATION.
 An endpoint that receives a STOP_SENDING frame for a receive-only stream MUST terminate the connection with error PROTOCOL_VIOLATION.

 The STOP_SENDING frame is as follows: